-DoubleLine ETF Adviser LP ("DoubleLine" or the "Adviser") serves as the investment adviser for each Fund.
+DoubleLine ETF Adviser LP serves as the investment adviser for each Fund.
 The Adviser operates at 2002 North Tampa Street, Suite 200, Tampa, Florida 33602 and is registered as an investment adviser under the Investment Advisers Act of 1940, as amended.
 The Adviser has been an investment adviser to the Funds since the inception of each Fund.
-The Adviser manages the investment portfolios and business affairs of the Funds pursuant to Investment Management Agreement between each Fund and the Adviser.
-In addition to the foregoing, pursuant to its supervisory responsibilities under the Investment Management Agreement, the Adviser (or its designee) is responsible for the oversight of the calculation and dissemination of the VIIV of the Equities ETF, as described below.
-As part of its oversight process, the Adviser (or its designee) will periodically, but no less than annually, review the Fund's procedures governing the calculation and dissemination of the VIIV of the Equities ETF.
-Any changes to the procedures will be submitted for review by the Board, which is responsible for the oversight of the procedures.
+The Adviser manages the investment portfolios and business affairs of the Funds pursuant to Investment Management Agreement between the Trust and the Adviser in respect of each Fund (the "Advisory Agreement").
+In addition to the foregoing, pursuant to its supervisory responsibilities under the Advisory Agreement, the Adviser (or its designee) is responsible for the oversight of the calculation and dissemination of the VIIV of DoubleLine Shiller CAPE® U.S. Equities ETF, as described below.
+As part of its oversight process, the Adviser (or its designee) will periodically, but no less than annually, review the Fund's procedures governing the calculation and dissemination of the VIIV of DoubleLine Shiller CAPE® U.S. Equities ETF.
+Any changes to the procedures will be submitted for review by the Board.

-The Adviser has filed for exemptive relief that would permit the Adviser, with Board approval but without shareholder approval, to hire a sub-adviser, materially amend the terms of an agreement with a sub-adviser (including an increase in its fee), or continue the employment of a sub-adviser after an event that would otherwise cause the automatic termination of services.
+The Trust and the Adviser have received exemptive relief from the SEC that permits the Adviser, with Board approval but without shareholder approval, to hire a sub-adviser, materially amend the terms of an agreement with a sub-adviser (including an increase in its fee), or continue the employment of a sub-adviser after an event that would otherwise cause the automatic termination of services.
 Shareholders will be notified of any such changes.
-There is no assurance that the exemptive relief will be granted.